 Tom Mustroph: So time can help performances?

-Oliver Frljić: Time, our little helper.
+Oliver Frljić: Time is our little helper.
 I am joking.
 I don’t know what would be the right answer to this question.
 The passing of time can create more complex meaning, as well as reduce it to simple political formulas.
 I think that truly political theatre, if there ever was one, is never about the content, but complexity of representation.
 Writing Persians, Aeschylus knew it very well.
 The question that theatre should ask in every moment is how and why we see certain things, what stands for what or what is absent when it should be there.

-Oliver Frljić: I expect that what is going to happen is something similar to what happened in 2014: every theater will make a performance about this war.
-I just hope that it’s not gonna happen the same as it happened then, because after that we forgot about Ukraine.
-This country had similar problems for the last eight years and I didn’t see a lot of reflection about them.
-I think it would be nice, if we as theater makers and the theater as an institution would not so easily forget and just go from one conflict to another in a desperate [attempt] to commodify the suffering of other people.
+The country had similar problems for the last eight years and I didn’t see a lot of reflection about them.
+I think it would be nice, if we, as theatre makers and the theatre as an institution, would not so easily forget about things and just go from one conflict to another in a desperate [attempt] to commodify the suffering of other people.

 It took me a lot of years and mistakes to understand that theatre is not a sprint, but a marathon.
 What I am trying to express in my theatrical work is stretching over a longer time.
-I find so ridiculous this idea that a theater-maker should have the definite word on one theatrical piece.
+I find so ridiculous this idea that a theatre-maker should have the definite word on one theatrical piece.
 But everything around theatre is organized like this.
 Nobody is able to connect even what a theatre-maker did two months ago, not to mention to try to contextualize one’s present work in the broader context of one’s theatrical development.

-I am trying to create polyphony of voices, not one unifying voice erasing all other voices.
+I am trying to create polyphony of voices, not one unifying voice erasing all the other voices.
 I also want my performances to have a dialogue with each other, to reveal the meanings that could pop-up only in this broader context.

 Tom Mustroph: And how was that?

-Oliver Frljić: They have forgotten how much they hated me.
-So I got a lot of praise.
+Oliver Frljić: They have forgotten how much they hated me, so I got a lot of praise.

 Oliver Frljić: I am indifferent to it.
 I don’t know what to do with this.
 The same people who were shitting on me, calling me a national traitor, the same people who were celebrating when my apartment and the apartment of my girlfriend were burgled, are praising me now.

-Tom Mustroph: Here in Berlin, in the context of your production of Kafka’s Bericht für eine Akademie (A Report to a Academy) you mentioned, that you sometimes feel like Red Peter, the monkey, who is put in the position to integrate in human society, but still is seen as the other.
+Tom Mustroph: Here in Berlin, in the context of your production of Kafka’s Bericht für eine Akademie (A Report to a Academy) you mentioned, that you sometimes feel like Red Peter, the monkey, who is put in the position to integrate in human society, but still is seen as ‘the other.’
 Do you still feel that way?

 Oliver Frljić: It depends.
 The story with Red Peter is that he has to do much more just to be accepted by humans, but he still stays monkey for them.
 And that’s how I feel very often.
 I am here as a guest worker.
 Germany can at any moment tell me: ‘Okay, we’ve had enough of you.
 We need fresh blood from the Balkans.
 So we are not interested in you anymore.”
 Which is ok.
 This is, I guess how the market works.